OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetConfigurationObject.md

 ## GetConfigurationObject request

 ### Description
-GetConfigurationObject is a request to retrieve a ConfigurationObject from on a device.
-The attributes with OBIS code 0-1:94.31.3.255 is used to access the GPRS_operation_mode setting and following flags:
+GetConfigurationObject is a request to retrieve a ConfigurationObject from a device.
+The configuration object in the electricity meter with the OBIS code 0-1:94.31.3.255 is used to access the GPRS_operation_mode setting and following flags:
 - discover_on_open_cover
 - discover_on_power_on
 - dynamic_mbus_address